scylladb/scylladb/docs/using-scylla/tracing.rst

 Tracing is a ScyllaDB tool meant to help debugging and analyzing internal flows in the server.
-There are three types of tracing you can use with Scylla:
+There are three types of tracing you can use with ScyllaDB:

 * **User Defined CQL query** - One example of such a flow is CQL request processing.
 By placing a flag inside a CQL query, you can start tracing.
 * **Probalistic Tracing** randomly chooses a request to be traced with some defined probability.